 It’s winter in Canada, which means that across the country runners must don cleats, moisture-wicking base layers, breathable face masks, gloves and other gear, just to get their miles.
-Unless they’re lucky enough to be running in Victoria, B.C.
+Unless they’re lucky enough to be running in B.C. with tips from our runner’s guide to Victoria.

 The capital of British Columbia only sees snow a few days a year, and temperatures in this Vancouver Island city are often well above freezing — even in the depths of winter.
 Add in the fact that this active community boasts an ever-growing network of car-free paths and trails, and you’ll start to understand why Victoria is a runner’s paradise.